wso2-attic/asgardeo-auth-angular-sdk/README.md

 ### 2. Import `AsgardeoAuthModule` and Provide Configuration Parameters

 Add the `AsgardeoAuthModule` to the imports array of your root app module.
 Pass the config object to the `forRoot` function.
-See list of available configurations [here](#configuration).
+See the list of available configurations [here](#configuration).

 ```typescript
 // app.module.ts